Kubernetes Environments

 Enter the labels as key-value pairs.
 For label naming requirements, see the Kubernetes documentation.

-Important: StreamSets reserves app as a label key for its own use.
+Important: IBM StreamSets reserves app as a label key for its own use.
 As a result, you cannot define app as a label key.

 You can define the labels using simple or bulk edit mode.
 In simple edit mode, click Add Another to define additional labels.
 In bulk edit mode, configure labels in JSON format.